SECURE PAYMENT AUSTRALIAN STOCK TRACEABLE ORDERS

 How to manual tamp like a pro

-Grind and weigh your optimal amount of coffee grounds into your portafilter.
-Use a distribution tool such as the OCD Ona v3 to level, distribute and groom the surface of the grounds.
+Grind and weigh your ideal amount of coffee grounds into your portafilter.
+Employ a distribution tool like the MHW Memory Series Tamper to level, distribute, and groom the coffee surface.

-If you are going to hold and tamp, keep your wrist straight and your elbow bent at a 90-degree angle.
-Otherwise place your portafilter on a tamping mat or stand and ensure that the top of the portafilter is sitting perpendicular to the benchtop.
+When you're ready to tamp, keep your wrist straight and your elbow bent at a 90-degree angle for a comfortable and effective grip.
+Alternatively, place your portafilter on a tamping mat or stand, ensuring the top of the portafilter is perfectly horizontal to the benchtop.

-Use a twisting motion as you pull the tamper away to polish the puck and leave a smooth surface.
+Apply a gentle twisting motion as you lift the tamper away to polish the puck and create a smooth surface.

-Finally inspect the puck to ensure there is no loose coffee on the surface and remove excess coffee around the top of the portafilter to reduce machine maintenance and cleaning.
+Lastly, inspect the puck for any loose coffee on the surface.
+Remove excess coffee around the top of the portafilter to enhance machine maintenance and cleanliness.

 How hard should I be tamping?

-Automation?
-Apart from significantly increasing consistency when tamping, automatic tampers additionally establish a huge reduction in risk for overuse injuries.
-Tamping has been identified as one of the most strenuous tasks performed by baristas due to relative high force and repetition as well as the awkward spine and upper limb posture.
+Why use an Auto Tamper?
+Besides increasing consistency when tamping, automatic tampers greatly reduce the risk of overuse injuries.
+Tamping is one of the most strenuous tasks for baristas due to high force and repetition, as well as awkward postures.

-As far as statistics are concerned, as far as 75% of a barista's workday is spent preparing espresso based beverages.
-With hundreds of shots being pulled a day in busy cafes, it’s time we look at the long term consequences of this repetition on your staff’s physical performance.
+Statistics show that about 75% of a barista's workday is spent preparing espresso-based beverages.
+With hundreds of shots being made each day in busy cafés, it's important to consider the long-term effects of this repetition on your staff’s physical health.
+An auto coffee tamper is a great way to look after your baristas wrists and hands!